soodaryan/soodaryan/README.md

 ## 👨‍💻 About Me

-I'm a Computer Science undergrad at **Delhi Technological University (DTU)**, passionate about building intelligent systems that integrate vision, language, and reasoning.
+I'm a Computer Science undergrad at **Delhi Technological University (DTU)**, driven to build intelligent systems that merge vision, language, and reasoning.
-Currently exploring **Deep Learning**, **Generative AI**, and **Multimodal Retrieval**.
-Hackathon winner, researcher-in-progress, and contributor to open-source ML projects.
+Hackathon winner.
+Researcher-in-progress.
+Builder of open-source ML tools.

 ---